Cochituate and Sudbury Aqueducts

 You can walk a 7 mile circuit within Newton on both aqueducts.
 Or, you can take a 5 mile walk (returning by MBTA) from Waban to Chestnut Hill that begins on the Cochituate Aqueduct.

 Enters Quinobequin Road area in Waban at the foot of Varick Road, after crossing the Charles River from Wellesley over a low stone bridge.
-The water is pumped uphill.
-The public path runs through Waban, Cold Spring Park, Newton Highlands, the Wilson Conservation Lands, and Newton Center Playground before it disappears in a tunnel through Waban Hill.
+When the aqueduct was in active use, the water was pumped uphill at this point.
+The public path runs through Waban, Cold Spring Park, Newton Highlands, the Wilson Conservation Lands, and Newton Centre Playground before it disappears in a tunnel through Waban Hill.
 Woodlands, pine forest, meadows.

 Longest Walk: 7 mile circuit